Balancing Inclusion, Integrity and Stability

 Over a four-year period, the FINTWG was instrumental in documenting the related barriers and solutions, which were shared with the Financial Action Task Force (FATF) and the Basel Committee on Banking Supervision (BCBS).
 It has developed a Guideline Note for regulators to effectively implement risk-based frameworks to AML/CFT that aim at balancing integrity and inclusion.

-The GSPWG represents an expansion of the working group’s mandate to also consider issues related to the implementation of other global standards such as those set by the Basel Committee for Banking Supervision (BCBS), the International Association of Deposit Insurers (IADI), the International Association of Insurance Supervisors (IAIS), the Committee on Payment Settlement and Systems (CPSS) and the Financial Stability Board (FSB).
+The GSPWG represents an expansion of the working group’s mandate to also consider issues related to the implementation of other global standards such as those set by BCBS, the International Association of Deposit Insurers (IADI), the International Association of Insurance Supervisors (IAIS), the Committee on Payment Settlement and Systems (CPSS) and the Financial Stability Board (FSB).

-The GSP Working Group further provides technical support to AFI’s Global Standards Committee (GSC), established in April 2014 to provide oversight to AFI’s initiatives on global standards proportionality and to facilitate a high-level dialogue with the SSBs.
+GSPWG further provides technical support to AFI’s Global Standards Committee, which was established in April 2014 to provide oversight to AFI’s initiatives on global standards proportionality and to facilitate a high-level dialogue with the SSBs.